Probably its most defining characteristic, factories & warehouses can be found scattered all around Barracas. Everywhere. There’s no escape.

 Quaker (Eduardo Arolas 2150) – a bit of Americana still functioning:

-Alpargatas factory complex (Avenida Regimientos de los Patricios 1001) – split between Barracas & La Boca, most of the buildings have been sold off for use as storage or offices for the gas company:
+Alpargatas factory complex (Avenida Regimientos de los Patricios 1001) – split between Barracas & La Boca, most of the buildings have been sold off for use as gas company storage or offices:

 Barraca Tarantola (San Ricardo 2015) – deserted but impressive: